 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
-That being said, it is essential that you read the entire document, as well as material covered in the course orientation.
+That being said, it is essential that you read the entire document, as well as the material covered in the course orientation.
 Together these serve the role of our course "contract.

 Department of Geosciences

 409 Deike Sciences Building

 - Email: firstname.lastname@example.org(link sends e-mail)

 - Home Page: Eliza Richardson, Department of Geosciences, Penn State College of Earth and Mineral Sciences(link is external)

 - Office Hours: Due to coronavirus, I'm not in my office right now, but I am flexible with advanced notice.
 Please contact me by email to make an appointment if you want to chat live via Zoom, Skype, or whatever your favorite way is.
 I'll make it work.

 EARTH 540: ESSENTIALS OF OCEANOGRAPHY FOR EDUCATORS (3 credits).
 Chemical and physical principles of the oceans and their interaction with the biosphere, atmosphere and the solid Earth.